hzeller/beagleg/README.md

    - Implement acceleration and jerk.
    - Read end-switches
    - Needed for full 3D printer solution: add PWM for heaters.
+   - Fast stop without waiting for queues to empty, but still be able to recover exact last position.
    - ...